- NYC is temporarily expanding outdoor seating options for restaurants and bars during NYC’s reopening. Visit

 - The parking regulations at the curb must be suitable for the installation cannot be a moving traffic lane at any time of day.
 Examples of unsuitable regulations include bus stops, fire zones, authorized vehicle parking or no stopping zones.

 Street Seats are attractive installations that enhance neighborhood streets and provide an amenity to support walking and vibrant street life.
 All installations must include plantings that screen the seating area from traffic while still providing visual permeability across the street and a continuous open edge along the curb.
 The installations must maintain roadway drainage, be ADA complaint, and also allow for access to any below-ground utilities.
-Recommended planting list can be found here.
+Review a list of recommended plants (pdf).

-These options are within DOT’s standardized tool kit of approved furniture.
+This option fits within NYC DOT’s standardized tool kit of approved furniture.
 Design and implementation costs are greatly reduced when selecting these options.

-- Non-platform.
-This type of Street Seat is directly on the roadbed.
+This type of Street Seat is directly on the roadbed and can incorporate traffic calming and pedestrian safety elements, circulation space, and bike parking amenities in addition to seating.
 Design and installation costs are greatly reduced with this option.
-The non-platform Street Seat requires a ramp for wheelchair access; this reduces the amount of space devoted to seating or other uses within the space.
+The non-platform Street Seat requires a ramp and space for ADA access.

 Custom Design Options: